MostafaMagdy55/JDND/README.md

 1. Run Config Server The endpoints are located in 'http://localhost:8888/'
 2. Run Eureka Server The endpoints are located in 'http://localhost:8761/'
+3. Create Databases With name
+    -  usres
+    -   posts
+    -   comments
-3. Run Users Service ,Run Post Service , Run Comment Service then Run  Api Gateway The endpoints are located in 'http://localhost:8765/'
+5. Run Users Service ,Run Post Service , Run Comment Service then Run  Api Gateway The endpoints are located in 'http://localhost:8765/'